postsolar/jump.kak/README.md

 - Dimmed text when entering jump mode (face used is configurable)
 - Highlighted labels (face used is configurable)
 - Jumps in both directions with single command
-- You can make a jump which would discard your current selection, as well as a jump which would extend it
+- You can make a jump which would discard your current selection, add the target word as a new selection, or extend current primary selection
 - The label to be applied is calculated based on the distance from the cursor.
 That is, if you have labels like `aa`…`bz`, then the ones closest to your cursor will be `aa`, `ab`, `ac`, and so on, whereas the ones furthest from your cursor will be `bx`, `by`, `bz`, irrespective of whether the label comes before